i18nexus/next-i18n-router/README.md

 With the release of the App Router, internationalized routing has been removed as a built-in Next.js feature.
 This library adds back internationalized routing in addition to locale detection and optional cookie usage to set a user's current language.

 Unlike other implementations, this library does **not** require you to wrap all your pages in a `[lang]` path segment.
-Our default language can be accessed from the base path without a path prefix!
+The default language can be accessed from the base path without a language prefix.

 ## Installation